idleberg/vscode-nsis/README.md

 #### nsL Transpiler

-As of version 2.0, you can transpile [nsL Assembler](https://github.com/NSIS-Dev/nsl-assembler) using the *NSIS: Transpile nsL code* command from the [command-palette](https://code.visualstudio.com/docs/editor/codebasics#_command-palette).
+As of version 2.0 of this package, you can transpile [nsL Assembler](https://github.com/NSIS-Dev/nsl-assembler) using the *NSIS: Transpile nsL code* command from the [command-palette](https://code.visualstudio.com/docs/editor/codebasics#_command-palette).
 The path to `nsL.jar` is specified in your [user settings](https://code.visualstudio.com/docs/customization/userandworkspace).

 **Example:**